 test matrix to see what works and what doesn't.

-especially here in North America, and there are
+especially here in North America, and there are also real differences

-qualified radios drawn up, but given their limited North
+radios drawn up, but given their limited North American market

-once the updated pieces are received from Open Road and the radio
+the updated pieces are received from Open Road and the radio

 Hope some of this information helps."